Abukodonosor/scrping-recept/README.md

 # For commercial usage

-There are few mechanism which should be implemented before you wish to use this script commercial.
+There are a few mechanisms that should be implemented before you wish to use this script commercially.

-[] - SetUp proxy adapters and and by multiple proxy providers/servers [] - Make orchestration layer instead of "accumulator" then we can run in concurrent [] - Fallback and retry logic
+- Setup proxy adapters and multiple proxy providers/servers
+- Make an orchestration layer instead of an "accumulator" then we can run the scraping in a concurrent way
-[]
+- Fallback and retry logic (when the request gets blocked, or HTML changes the structure)
+- ...

 ## Dependencies